How to Keep Your Fitness Resolution

 Maybe you feel guilty after eating too much for the holidays, or perhaps you noticed how tired you feel after running around the store all day going Christmas shopping.

 Regardless, making a promise to better yourself is a good thing, but many people fail.
 How can you succeed?
-Here are a few ways succeed at your fitness resolution.
+Here are a few ways to succeed at your fitness resolution.

 Focus on the Other Health Benefits Besides Weight Loss